svengreb/styleguide-markdown/src/rules/whitespace.md

 Instead of enforcing a maximum line length, users should use [soft line wrapping][wiki-line_wrap]:

-- **Soft wrapping allows line lengths to visually adjust automatically with adjustments to the width of the user's window** or margin settings - This is a standard feature of all modern text editors like [VSCode][vscode-doc-soft_wrap] or [Atom][atom-doc-soft_wrap], IDEs like [JetBrains IntelliJ IDEA][jetbrains-intellij-doc-soft_wrap], word processors, and email clients like [Thunderbird][thunderbird].
+- **Soft wrapping allows line lengths to visually adjust automatically with adjustments to the width of the user's window** or margin settings - This is a standard feature of all modern text editors like [VSCode][vscode-doc-soft_wrap] or [Atom][atom-doc-soft_wrap], IDEs like [JetBrains IntelliJ IDEA][jetbrains-intellij-doc-soft_wrap], word processors, and email clients like [Thunderbird][].
 - **Using hard wrap inserts actual line breaks in the text at wrap points causing the Markdown to not look like the rendered output** - With soft wrapping the actual text is still on the same line but will be rendered by the application like it's divided into several lines.
 This **increases the readability** significantly and leads to the same visual result as if a maximum line length with hard line breaks for flowing text would have been used.
 - **Less writer effort** - The author can focus on the content instead of formatting.